syncfusion-content/maui-docs/MAUI/Picker/getting-started.md

 ## Set column header to the Picker items

-The SfPicker control allows you to the add the column header text by setting the [HeaderText] property in [PickerColumn] and you need to add the column header height by setting the [Height] property in [PickerColumnHeaderView].
+The SfPicker control allows you to add the column header text by setting the [HeaderText] property in the [PickerColumn], and you need to add the column header height by setting the [Height] property in the [PickerColumnHeaderView].
 Its text style and background color are customizable.

 {% tabs %}
 {% highlight xaml tabtitle="XAML" hl_lines="7 12" %}